bloominstituteoftechnology/React-Router-Apple-Nav/README.md

 # React Router Apple Nav - Stretch Assignment

-* Lets build out an navigation app that mimics `Apple's Slick Navigation` from their marketing website.
+* Lets build out a navigation app that mimics `Apple's Slick Navigation` from their marketing website.
 At this point you have all the knowledge you'll need to be able to complete this stretch assignment.

 ## **NOTE** This repository is to be used as a Stretch Assignment